PranitVisave/DataStructures/README.md

 # DataStructures
-These are programs I did in my college for Data Structures and Algorithms-1.
+These are programs I did in my college to practice Data Structures and Algorithms.